 V:01:20 Outside Employment and Extra Compensation

-Full-time employment with Volunteer State Community College demands an individual’s full-time professional expertise, commitment, and energies.
-The assigned teaching load of Volunteer State Community College faculty constitutes a full-time assignment.
+Full-time employment with Volunteer State Community College demands an individual's full-time professional expertise, commitment, and energies, and the assigned teaching load of Volunteer State Community College faculty constitutes a full-time assignment.
 However, the College recognizes the value to its students, its personnel, and to the citizens in the community which arises from outside consulting and other professional experiences in which faculty and staff may engage.
 Such activities contribute to the quality of instruction, enhance the competency of the individual, contribute to the economic development of the state, and bring credit to Volunteer State Community College.
 These activities also create valuable links between the College and the communities we serve.

 Volunteer State Community College also recognizes that, under certain conditions, faculty and staff may need to perform additional assignments for which extra compensation may be warranted.
 The College sets forth the following general provisions to cover the circumstances and limitations under which outside employment and/or extra compensation may be appropriate.